Gilroy Garlic Festival shooting being investigated as domestic terrorism by FBI

 Breaking News Emails

-Federal authorities announced Tuesday that they have launched a domestic terrorism investigation into the Gilroy Garlic Festival shooting in Northern California, which left three people, including two children, dead.
+Federal authorities announced Tuesday that they have launched a domestic terrorism investigation into the Gilroy Garlic Festival shooting in Northern California, which left two children and an adult dead.

 John F. Bennett, special agent in charge with the San Francisco FBI, said at a news conference that the gunman had been "exploring violent ideologies."